Do you want to learn how to get a story on the local news, but don’t know where to start?

 There is a clear system to writing press releases and we break it down for you in our step by step guide, complete with a free template.

-Once you’ve nailed your press release and you have a ready-made news story, then it’s time to pitch it.
+Once you’ve nailed your press release (with a boilerplate) and you have a ready-made news story, then it’s time to pitch it.

 Journalists are inundated every day with 100s of emails.
 So you need to make sure your email stands out within their crowded inbox.